What Are Keywords?

 Short-Tail Keywords (or Broad Keywords)

-These short, often-single word or two-word keywords identify a broader sense of a business, company, or brand — like marketing, design, shoes, home loans, glasses.
+These short, often-single word or two-word keywords identify a broader sense of a business, company, or brand — like marketing, design, shoes, home loans, and glasses.
 While short tail keywords do describe an important basal element of a business or website, they’re often too broad on their own.
 Lacking distinction from competitors, these short-tail or broad keywords are much harder to rank for, and because they’re less targeted, they’re less likely to attract the kind of visitors that turn into leads.
 Furthermore, big brands and huge corporations often dominate on these types of keywords (think ebay, Amazon, Wayfair, and Wikipedia).

 Long-tail keywords, on the other hand, use more words, usually a 4-6 word phrase, to better explain a business, company, or industry — like Knoxville TN digital marketing, interior design ideas for beginners, custom running shoes, student loan refinancing tips, and discount eyeglasses for women.
 Because these focused keywords are better targeted at each industry, they’re easier to rank for (because of reduced competition), but they also help drive the most relevant traffic to each site — a perk that’s more likely to create genuine leads.